 She-sheds can be used for a range of things, you can look at this business and ask an expert how she-sheds can be beneficial all year round.
 So as it is winter, you can start to plan your future shed, ready for the warmer months.
 Here’s our top things that you could turn your shed into this spring:

 - An extra living space – perfect for entertaining guests

 - Art and craft studio

 - Garden space

-She-sheds differ a lot with ordinary garden sheds as they are decorated both internally and externally, with most having windows, electricity and heating.
+According to the Power Aggregates website, she-sheds differ a lot with ordinary garden sheds as they are decorated both internally and externally, with most having windows, electricity and heating.
 This option is also becoming popular in concrete garages too, with many homeowners looking to convert forgotten areas of their home instead of moving.
 The cost of a shed and garage conversion can vary massively, so make sure you set a budget before contacting a local business.

 To complete the interior of your new she-shed, we have prepared these fantastic touches that will completely transform your shed into a living space you’ll never want to leave:

 - A coat of paint – ideally light in colour – to open up the small space